mmlynarik/data-lovers/docs/vscode.md

 For casual development of analytics scripts and calculation logic PyCharm Community Edition is the best option

 For developing code that ends up in production, VSCode is a better option for the way it handles configurations and for the fact that the remote interpreter is free.

+# VS Code troubleshooting
+If you encounter the `Error: spawn cmd ENOENT` while using the RUN mode to preview an object on Windows, add `C:\Windows\System32` to your `PATH` system variable.